 This one is a bit different because it's a very short story constructed out of a particularly compelling dream I had.
 The story is from years ago; I'm just now getting around to publishing it.

 I still have a Long Way Home story in the works, it's just taking a while because life's been a bit gross lately.
 I think it'll be worth the wait. ;)

 It is strange that in (at least american) society there is so much variety in expression in every art form and yet there is one glaring conservative bastion.
 Stories CANNOT be fundamentally ambigious.
 They must have a clear plot, and almost everything that happens must be in service to that plot.
 I think it has to do with clinging to the newtonian understanding of the universe, that if you had enough information you could theoretically understand EVERYTHING from one perspective.

-Indie author/artist with a focus on sci-fi/fantasy, currently in the Pacific Northwest!
+Indie author/artist with a focus on sci-fi/fantasy, currently in the Toronto area!